Jordan Drew: Early career

 From 2013 to 2015, Drew played for the Brisbane Broncos' NYC team.

 2013

-In Round 22 of the 2013 NRL season, Drew made his NRL debut for the Broncos against the St. George Illawarra Dragons, scoring a try on debut.
+In Round 22 of the 2013 NRL season, Drew made his NRL debut for the Brisbane club against St. George Illawarra, scoring a try on debut.

 2015

 On 2 May, Drew played for the Junior Kangaroos against the Junior Kiwis.
 On 8 July, he played for the Queensland under-20s team against the New South Wales under-20s team.
 On 14 September, he was named at centre in the 2015 NYC Team of the Year.
-On 20 October, he signed a 2-year contract with the Cronulla-Sutherland Sharks starting in 2016, after being released from the final year of his Broncos contract.
+On 20 October, he signed a two-year contract with the Cronulla-Sutherland Sharks starting in 2016, after being released from the final year of his Brisbane contract.

 2017

-On 23 June, Drew was granted a release from his Sharks' contract to join the Townsville Blackhawks mid-season.
+On 23 June, Drew was granted a release from his Cronulla contract to join the Townsville Blackhawks mid-season.
 In his season and a half with Cronulla, he did not play a first grade game.